pawel-kojma/sealloc/README.md

 Prototype `malloc(3)` implementation which aims to improve security.
 Key features are:
-- Separation of allocator metadata and user data to avoid leakage.
+- Separation of allocator metadata and user data to avoid leakage and corruption.
 - Double-free resistance.
 - Linear overflow resistance using guard pages.
-- Protection from freeing fake region
+- Protection from freeing fake region.
-- Use-after-free protection using randomized region allocation.
+- Use-after-free protection using one time allocation.
+- Randomized region allocation.

 ## Build